 Our weekend in Victor Harbor was really enjoyable and went quickly.
 There is so much to do, even on a cold, almost rainy, weekend.
 We didn’t get to Urrimbirra Wildlife Park where you can get up close with koalas and many other native Australian animals.
 We would also have liked to walk up to the top of The Bluff to see the awesome views.
 The options become endless if the weather is warm, with the surf beaches and other water activities.

-There are plenty of options for accommodation, ranging from backpacker hostels to four star at the McCracken Country Club.
+There are plenty of options for Victor Harbor accommodation, ranging from backpacker hostels or the Victor Harbor Caravan Park to four star at the McCracken Country Club.
 We stayed at The Bluff Apartments.
-Please click on the link for full review.
+Please click here for full review.

 Food options are also numerous, ranging again from fast food outlets to fine dining restaurants.
 Reviews for all our meals are at OurWorldinReview.

 We had a great weekend and plan to head back down to Victor Harbor soon.